DecisionsDev/decisions-on-kafka/Readme.md

 * In the sample we use as serverul localhost:9092 if yours is different please change it,
  ```

-1. Create the first client Application : Open a command line in the project ODM-DecisionServer-JSE-Kafka root folder then run the command below, it sends a payload corresponding to the loan request.
+1. Create the first Client Application : Open a command line in the project ODM-DecisionServer-JSE-Kafka root folder then run the command below, it sends a payload corresponding to the loan request.
 In this loan request the amount is 10000 and
 the yearlyIncome is 200000  :

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smith\",\"firstName\" : \"Alice\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,\"yearlyIncome\":200000},